BirdsCanada/NatureCountsAPI/NatureCounts_API_v1.00.md

 `/metadata/subnat2`

 Returns a list of all subnational2 codes (e.g. counties) recognized in NatureCounts and for which there are records.
+Subnational codes are created from a combination of the country code, the state/province code and a county specific code (e.g. CA.ON.NF = Canada, Ontario, Norfolk County).
+The boundaries are primarily based on the [GADM layer](https://gadm.org/)

 >**Example URL:** /api/metadata/subnat2